 There is a Home charging grant to contribute towards the cost of an off-road charger at home.

-Electric cars are exempt from the London Congestion charge and will attract lower charges from clean air zones being implemented around the UK and London’s ultra low emission zone (ULEZ).
+Electric cars are exempt from the London Congestion charge and will attract lower charges from the many clean air zones being implemented around the UK and London’s ultra low emission zone (ULEZ).

-Also free parking for electric vehicles is available in some towns and cities.
+There is free parking for electric vehicles in some towns and cities.

 An OFGEM survey noted that Short Battery life is a major concern, it should be noted that most manufacturers give a Battery warranty of 8 years or 100,000 miles, some even more.